hotosm/underpass/doc/statstics.md

 The User ID | The OSM user ID who edited this object The Username | The OSM username who edited this object The type | Node, way, or relation
-The location | GPS coordinates for a node
+The location | GPS coordinates for the object
 Nodes | List of node IDs for a way
 Members | List of member objects IDs in a relation Version of the change | Incremented on each upload